GitbookIO/markup-it/test/from-markdown/paragraphs/whitespace-collapse/input.md

 Hello
- World, this is       a lot   of spaces
+ World, this is       a lot   of	spaces indeed